 Here are some tips to help you get

-the best possible performance from your video camera's microphone...!
+the best possible performance and quality from your video camera's microphone...!

 built-in camcorder microphone is intended for environmental sound pickup while shooting